paigeadelethompson/oh-my-sdk/README.md

 # oh-my-sdk

-A Zsh plugin for managing SDK installations, with a focus on NRF Connect SDK and Zephyr development.
+A Zsh plugin for managing SDK installations; currently only supports the NRF Connect SDK.

 ## Features